MewsSystems/tech-platform-engineering-test/README.md

 ## Mews - Platform Engineering Team - Interview Test

 Please complete and return this technical assessment before attending your interview at Mews.
-This isn't something we would like you to spend a long time on - **we recommend no more than 3 hours**.
+This isn't something we would like you to spend a long time on, **we recommend no more than 3 hours**.
+If you don't finish everything in that time, it's not a problem, document it in your readme.
+Make it clear what you were able to complete and what you would have done given more time.

 Submit your finished code to Greenhouse as a ZIP file.
 Your response to this assessment will be used to start a technical discussion at your interview.
 We're more interested in how you approach the problem and implement your solution than in you finding a “correct” answer to the question.

 ## The task - Deploying a containerised workload using infrastructure as code